ChrisAlderson/yts-api-pt/README.md

 // Create a new instance of the module. const yts = new YtsApi({
   baseUrl, // The base url of yts.
-Defaults to 'https://yts.ag/' debug // Show extra output.
-Defaults to 'false'
+Defaults to 'https://yts.ag/'. debug // Show extra output.
+Defaults to 'false'.
 })
 ```